“Fear is as fear does

-“Okay, sure…is that a…” A body was floating like some dead, displaced sturgeon in the murky algaed lagoon water face-down, looked to be a full afroed late teenager in red and black Jean Baptiste DuSable High School threads.
+“Okay, sure…is that a…” A body was floating like some dead, displaced sturgeon in the murky algaed lagoon water face-down, looked to be an afroed late teenager in red and black DuSable High School threads.

 “It’s nothing, I told you, just routine…so move it on along—now,” snapped the blue-helmeted Chicago cop, a rotund veteran on his countdown to submitting pension papers.
 “We got enough funny business going on around here without this…”

 “Not funny, funny,” the patrolman tapped his nightstick impatiently, swinging it outward, as if to move me along.
 “Funny strange, haven’t seen the park this antsy since the whites slung bricks at King in ’66 on that open housing march, hitting him upside the head.
-Agh, but it’s just run-off from over on Wentworth—only the beginning of all that gang crap hereabouts, believe me.
+Agh, but it’s just only the beginning of all that gang crap hereabouts, believe me.
 Neighborhood’s changing, what the hell we supposed to do about it?”

 Blood flooding my brain, up popped matters of a more personal bent: Was I a winner here, or was I a wuss?
 A thoughtful, sensitive man on the thorny, horny (crossroads) of a dilemma, or just a lost, mindless cad in a cab?
 What were you doing farting around with advertising doodles, where was the sociology in that?
 Such issues preoccupied me nearly all the way to a north-south avenue that basically split Marquette Park in two.